The Changing Landscape of Education: An Interview with Sir Ken Robinson

 This is the first installment of a two-part interview.
 The second part can be found at Sir Ken Part Two

-I had the honor and pleasure of meeting renowned education visionary Sir Ken Robinson at a conference a few years ago, and I am happy to say that we have continued to stay in touch on a regular basis.
-Whether it’s discussing the unifying passion in educators or providing insight into the business of education, I'm always left feeling inspired.
+On behalf of the Mind Rocket Media Group I had the honor and pleasure of meeting renowned education visionary Sir Ken Robinson at a conference a few years ago, and I am happy to say that we have continued to stay in touch on a regular basis.
+Whether it’s discussing the unifying passion in educators or providing insight into the business of education, I’m always left feeling inspired.
 The above video is an in-depth interview with the ever-popular educator.
 He shares with me his intriguing ideas and progressive views on education that demonstrate exactly why he is such a well-respected thought leader.

 In part 1 of the interview, he discusses his current book Creative Schools and his popular TED talks that have resonated strongly with educators.
 Sir Ken realizes he is blessed with the ability to articulate ideas that so many people are thinking in a clear and passionate way.
 It is this clarity of consciousness, the understanding of educational values, and a deep sense of purpose that provides Sir Ken with a great source of pride.